Sponsor and status

 Length: 2 pages

-This bill was introduced on November 13, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 13, 2013, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Senators Mark Kirk and Maria Cantwell Go on the Offense to Protect the Arctic Refuge”

 — Sen. Maria Cantwell [D-WA] (Sponsor) on Nov 19, 2013